SajidHShanta/SwiftUI-practice-repo/README.md

     * **[Drag Gesture](PracticeSiwftUI/PracticeSiwftUI/DragGesture):** It allow users to easily (and naturally) move items around the screen. real-world example- Tinder swipe card & swipe-up gesture to drag views up and down.
 * ## ScrollViewReader
    [ScrollViewReader](PracticeSiwftUI/PracticeSiwftUI/ScrollViewReader) is a super-handy accessory to a ScrollView that allows programmatically scroll to a certain location within the ScrollView's content.
 It can quickly scroll to the top, bottom, or any specific item with just a few lines of code!
+* ## GeometryReader
+   [GeometryReader](PracticeSiwftUI/PracticeSiwftUI/GeometryReader) can find the contents exact size and location on the screen!
+Additionally, the GeometryReader is adaptive when the device rotates, so it is the perfect helper if we want to resize view when a user switched from portrait to landscape mode (or vice-versa).
 * ## ..

 ## Acknowledgement